-Penhein Glamping is a trading name of James Stuart Hearn and Helen Jane Hearn.
-They operate this website and are the data controller in respect to all personal data collected through this website or their dealings with their customers.
+Penhein Glamping is a trading name of Helen Jane Hearn.
+Helen operates this website and is the data controller in respect to all personal data collected through this website or the team’s dealings with their customers.

 Words and expressions used in this Policy have the same meanings as given to them in the terms and conditions above.